SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-12-yet-another-booster.md

 I applied through the CVS web site, logged into my account, entered a few particulars, and chose a vaccination appointment later the same day.

-I got there, checked in electronically, and they were read for me even like 15min before my appointment.
+I got there, checked in electronically, and they were ready for me even like 15min before my appointment.
 So I got my Moderna booster pretty straightforwardly.

 But, unlike all the other times, I didn't get a photo.
 The pharmacist was so fast I